MattSainsbury-Dale/FRKv2_src/README.md

 - `curl https://dl.dropboxusercontent.com/s/m5ocngvauxosz50/SA2_2011_AUST.shp -O data/Sydney_shapefiles/SA2/SA2_2011_AUST.shp`
 - `curl https://dl.dropboxusercontent.com/s/m4qigm9s4ijn4bj/SA3_2011_AUST.shp -O data/Sydney_shapefiles/SA3/SA3_2011_AUST.shp`

 ### MODIS

 The MODIS study is computationally demanding (upwards of 10 hours).
 To simply test that the code works, one may use extremely low rank versions of the models by setting `LOWRANK = TRUE` within src/MODIS_control.R.
 In fact, `LOWRANK = TRUE` is the default, so that people do not inadvertently get stuck in some lengthy computations.
-One can reproduce the results from a subset of packages by editing the object `PACKAGES` in src/MODIS_control.R.
+Further, one can reproduce the results from a subset of packages by editing the object `PACKAGES` in src/MODIS_control.R.

-#### References

-* Heaton MJ, Datta A, Finley AO, Furrer R, Guinness J, Guhaniyogi R, Gerber F, Gramacy RB, Hammerling D, Katzfuss M, Lindgren F, Nychka DW, Sun F, Zammit-Mangion A (2019).
-“A case study competition among methods for analyzing large spatial data.”
-Journal of Agricultural, Biological and Environmental Statistics, 24, 398–425.